-Teachers at Taylor MIII Elementary receive ongoing, job-embedded PD in the area of Cycle of Quality Instruction and teachers are given feedback on monthly walkthroughs by administrators and district leadership.
+Teachers at Taylor Mill Elementary receive ongoing, job-embedded PD in the area of Cycle of Quality Instruction and teachers are given feedback on monthly walkthroughs by administrators and district leadership.
 The monitoring of walk through feedback for trends by administrators is done monthly and teachers are provided support through embedded professional development to address the trends (specifically students working cooperatively to process ideas and teachers adjusting instruction based on the student products).
-Teachers make lesson planning adjustments during weekly PLCs, monitored by teachers and administrators based on the results of the student work analysis in weekly PLCs by teachers and administrators.
-As we continue in the development phase of these assessments, our plan for this year is to incorporate more assessments into more grade levels as they are created for district use.
-We have also determined the need for a school level task group focused on Social Studies to assist in the evaluation of quality instructional resources and analysis of trends in student data.
-This past year, teachers on the Science and Social Studies Task Group struggled to find resources to support their instruction.
-Over the summer, teachers were presented with a new district timeline that we are currently working on aligning instruction to.
-This year, teachers are also learning how to use IXL Social Studies to help with practicing skills aligned with the social studies standards.
+Teachers make lesson planning adjustments during weekly PLCs, monitored by teachers and administrators based on the results of the student work analysis in weekly PLCs by teachers and administrators This past school year, all grade levels had district common assessments in Social Studies.
+We determined the need for a school level task group focused on Social Studies to assist in the evaluation of quality instructional resources and analysis of trends in student data on these new assessments.
+Teachers received training on how to use IXL Social Studies and Group Jams to help with practicing skills aligned with the social studies standards.
+Last year was the first year for our new district timeline in social studies, so adjusting units and resources was a part of our process.
+We purchased Teacher Created Materials for Kentucky Social Studies for grades 2nd-5th and teachers received training at the beginning of the school on how to utilize these resources.
+Social Studies teachers are working in task groups to share how implementation is going and brain-storming ideas for instruction.
+After a year of new district assessments, teachers started the school year by creating common formative assessments for each unit of instruction.
+Teachers are monitoring student progress on these CFAs to adjust instruction prior to the unit assessment.

-Objective 1 We will collaborate to increase Reading Proficiency scores for students with disabilities from 17% in 2022 to 22% in 2023 as measured by KSA scores.
+Objective 1 We will collaborate to increase Reading Proficiency scores for students with disabilities from 13% in 2023 to 20% in 2024 as measured by KSA scores.